Reblexis/checkers-ai/documentation/user_documentation.md

 ## App
 As a user, you have limited options to interact with the system.
-By default, once you build (and launch) the project, you will be asked to provide paths for two agents (their folders), by default agent1 plays for the black color first.
-If you type: `human` instead of a path, you will be the agent.
+By default, once you build (and launch) the project, you will be able to customize and create a tournament via console interface.
+You will provide basic tournament settings and also the competitors' paths or ids.
-Then you will be asked how many games you want to be played, to that you answer with a number.

-After-wards an app will open, where the games will be played.
-If you chose to play (by typing `human`), you will be able to control the pieces once it is your turn by selecting them and the target squares.

-After all games are finished, you will get the final statistics in the console (agent 1 wins, agent 2 wins, draws).
+When you are happy with the settings, you can launch the tournament and analyze their performance.
+You will have an option to visualize the matches via a graphical interface.
+You will also be able to specify a path to save the tournament results to for each agent individually.

 ## Agents
-Each agent has its own folder.
-In the folder, there should always be a file called `hyperparameters.json`, which controls the agent's behavior (you can find an example of such file in the [data/default_hyperparameters.json](../data/default_hyperparameters.json) file) or an executable (called `agent`) adhering to the desired protocol.
+Currently, there is an abstraction in-place that allows for 3 different types of agents.
+- **Human**.
+This agent is controlled by a human player via the graphical interface.
+In order to specify this agent (when creating a tournament), you just need to give him a unique id.
+- **Hyperparameters agent**.
+This agent uses local scripts defined in this repository.
+The strategy that it will use is defined by the hyperparameters file that you will provide (you can find an example of such file here [default_hyperparameters.json](../data/default_hyperparameters.json)).
+- **Executable agent**.
+This type of agent allows for support of external agents, which may be provided in form of an executable that adheres to the specified protocol (see [Protocol](#protocol)).

 ### Protocol
-The agent executable should be able to receive the current game state and respond with the desired move.
+The agent executable should be able to repeatedly receive the current game state information and respond with the desired move.
-The output contains the move and the board state as well (board serves for simple reading of the new state and the move serves as a proof of the validity of the move).
+The output should contain the move that the agent wants to take.

-#### Input
+#### Initial input
+First the agent should accept the following lines:
-- **Line 1: color**.
-The first line will either be `black` or `white` representing for which color should the agent play.
+- **Line 1: color** - Either `black` or `white` representing for which color should the agent play.
+- **Line 2: time left** - The total amount of time the agent has from the start.

+#### Initial output
+The agent outputs nothing as of this moment.

+After-wards, the game starts and the game states are represented by:
+#### Game loop input
+- **Line 1: time left** - The amount of time the agent has left to make a move.
 - **Lines 2-9: board**.
 The next 8 lines will contain the board state.
 Each line will contain 8 characters separated by space, each representing a square on the board.
 The characters will be either `.` (empty square), `b` (black piece), `w` (white piece), `B` (black king), `W` (white king).
 The board is from white's perspective (white pawns can move up, black pawns can move down).

+For each game loop input, the agent should respond with:
-#### Output
+#### Game loop output
 - **Line 1: move**.
 The first line will contain the move the agent wants to make.
 First number `n` will represent the amount of different positions the agent visits during the move (including the starting and ending one).
 The next `n` pairs of numbers will represent the visited positions.
 The first number in the pair will represent the column (from 0 to 7 left to right),